Get A Guaranteed Rise Of The Resistance Boarding Group – Tips and Tricks

-- The next screen pulls up Rise of the Resistance and its current options for the queue.
-As of November 2020 you can join the virtual queue at 7AM and 2PM EST. For the 7AM one, you do not need to be in the parks to join.
+The next screen pulls up Rise of the Resistance and its current options for the queue.
+As of January 2021 you can join the virtual queue at 7AM and 1PM EST. For the 7AM one, you do not need to be in the parks to join.
 All you have to do is have a park reservation.
-For the 2PM one you and your group do need to be in the parks (or at least gone in at some point) in order to join (this has created some confusion for guests who are going to Park Hop to Hollywood Studios that day and want to join at 1PM.
+For the 1PM one you and your group do need to be in the parks (or at least gone in at some point) in order to join (this has created some confusion for guests who are going to Park Hop to Hollywood Studios that day and want to join at 1PM.
 Unfortunately it’s not possible to do this right now).

 How Fast Does The Virtual Queue Fillup?

 You don’t want to hear this answer but it’s mere seconds before the queue fills up completely.
 I’ll say that again because it’s hard to grasp: The virtual queue for Rise of the Resistance fills up in a matter of seconds.
 For guests who visited pre-COVID, there was about 10-15 minutes before it use to fill up.
 This is no longer the case and will continue to fill up within seconds as long as Disney World stays open at reduced capacity.